Blogs/Marketing

 Landing Page Experience

-Google assesses the relevance, transparency, and usability of your landing page in relation to your ad and keywords.
+Google assesses the relevance, transparency, and usability of your landing page quality score in relation to your ad and keywords.
 A strong landing page provides valuable content that matches the user's search query, loads quickly, and offers easy navigation, especially on mobile devices.

 Ads That Don't Burn Cash